rozanski/bcs_spa14/README.md

 You do not need to install the Dropbox desktop software onto your computer (if you do, to will also be able to view the demo files in your local Dropbox directory `Dropbox/apps/bcs_spa_2014`).

-There are a number of Python and Java-specific prerequities too, which are described in the respective `demo` directories.
+There are a number of Python and Java-specific prerequities too, which are described in their respective `demo` directories.

 ## INSTALLING THE SOFTWARE
-Create a user-owned and writeable directory into which you will install the software, eg `C:\OAUTH_DEMO` or `~/oauth_demo`.
+Create a user-owned and writeable directory into which you will install the software, eg `C:\OAUTH_SESSION` or `~/oauth_session`.

 Download the files in my git repository <https://github.com/rozanski/bcs_spa14> into this directory.
-You can download the files directly from the website (click _Download Zip_) or retrieve them using a git tool.
+You can download the files directly from the website (click _Download Zip_) or retrieve them using a `git` tool.

+You also need to download the Dropbox library and perform other setup tasks for your chosen language.
+The READMEs in the `demo/python` and `demo/java` directories have detailed installation instructions .

+### Running the Unit Tests
-You should then run the unit tests for your chosen language to make sure everything is installed correctly.
+Once you have completed all the installation tasks, you should then run the unit tests for your chosen language to make sure everything is working correctly.

 ### Viewing the Demo Documentation
-The `doc` directory in the python and java directories contains documentation for the demo code.
+The `python/doc` and `java/doc` directories contain documentation for the demo code.
 You can open the HTML files in a web browser or view them from the home page of the demo HTTP server.

-There are more detailed installation and unit test instructions in the READMEs in the `demo/python` and `demo/java` directories.

 ## HOW THE DEMO WORKS
 The demo has two parts: